Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Introduction

 \section{Introduction}

-Many physical phenomena that exhibit discontinuous solutions can be described by hyperbolic conservation laws.
+{ Many physical phenomena that exhibit discontinuous solutions can be described by hyperbolic conservation laws.
 Various numerical methods have been proposed to approximate the solutions of these hyperbolic conservation laws.
-Upwind and central schemes \cite{lxf,nt,kurganov-2000,kt-2000,kp-2001,knp-2001,lpr1,lpr2,lpr3,lpr4,lpr5,lpr6,lpr7,cs1,cs2,cs3,cs6,cs8,cs10,cs12,cs14,cs15,cs17} are two of them which are widely used.
-An advantage of upwind schemes over central schemes is {reduced numerical dissipation when dealing with discontinuous solutions}.
+Among those, upwind and central schemes \cite{lxf,nt,kurganov-2000,kt-2000,kp-2001,knp-2001,lpr1,lpr2,lpr3,lpr4,lpr5,lpr6,lpr7,cs1,cs2,cs3,cs6,cs8,cs10,cs12,cs14,cs15,cs17} are widely used examples.
+An advantage of upwind schemes over central schemes is {reduced numerical dissipation when dealing with discontinuous solutions.
 Upwind schemes, however, involve the solution of local Riemann problems \cite{godunov,riemann1,riemann4,riemann5,riemann6} which renders such algorithms numerically more complex and more costly.
 On the other hand, central schemes are technically simpler as they do not require Riemann solvers at the price of larger numerical diffusion.
 In this paper, we will focus on higher order central schemes in an effort to combine reduced numerical dissipation and computational cost.

 The very first central scheme was proposed by Lax and Friedrichs \cite{lxf}.
-This scheme employs {spatial averaging of neighboring grid cells as part of the integration step --- a procedure that can be regarded as an imprecise and highly diffusive partial approximation of a Riemann problem}.
+This scheme employs spatial averaging of neighboring grid cells as part of the integration step --- a procedure that can be regarded as an imprecise and highly diffusive partial approximation of a Riemann problem.
 Being first order accurate, the Lax-Friedrichs scheme is numerically too dissipative to be of practical use.
 With the aim of reducing the numerical viscosity, a second order central scheme based on a non-oscillatory reconstruction of the linear interpolant has been developed \cite{nt}. {This approach was further improved} by Kurganov et al.\cite{kurganov-2000,kt-2000,kp-2001,knp-2001,kl-2002,kt-2002} by introducing second and third order semi-discrete central schemes.
 The heart of these semi-discrete central schemes is centrally weighted essentially non-oscillatory (CWENO) reconstruction of the {local} polynomial under consideration.
 Various third and fourth order CWENO reconstruction methods have been proposed for 1D, 2D and 3D hyperbolic conservation laws \cite{lpr1,lpr2,lpr3,lpr4,lpr5,lpr6,lpr7,cs12,cs15}.
+The CWENO method has also been developed for nonuniform meshes and for adaptive mesh refinement \cite{cweno-2016,cweno-weno-2016}.